Arkansas Court Records

 Understanding the Arkansas Criminal Court System

-The court system in Arkansas is divided into different levels, including the Arkansas Supreme Court, Court of Appeals, and the Circuit Court.
-The Circuit Court is further divided into the State and Local District Court.
+The court system in Arkansas is divided into different levels, including the Arkansas Supreme Court, the Court of Appeals, and the Circuit Court.
+The Circuit Court is further divided into the State and Local District Courts.
 Each court has jurisdiction over different cases.

 Arkansas Supreme Court